andreagiassi/microservice-rbac-user-management/Note.md

 * db.cmd as utility to pull down the database image and start it

 ---
-New procedure to setup the local development network:
+Setup the local development network

-Now the microservice application has been udpated to support a dev-network and there are no needs to configure manually the IP address of the database target as above.
+Now the microservice application has been updated to support a dev-network and there are no needs to configure manually the IP address of the database target as above.

 To create the dev-network is sufficient launch the Docker's command: